stpica/Personal-Website/content/publication/HMMPE/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'New mortgages reaction to high-frequency monetary policy shocks using Jorda projection method'
+  caption: 'New mortgages reaction to high-frequency monetary policy shocks using Jordà projection method'
   focal_point: ""
   preview_only: true